vtu-pages/vtu.life._publications/2021-11-25-Subnet-Replacement-Attack.md

 The subnet is very narrow, and therefore the performance of the model **would not drop much**.
 Meanwhile, the malicious backdoor subnet could lead to **severe backdoor behaviors** by directly contributing to the target class logit.

 Our simulation experiments confirm this.
 As an example, on CIFAR-10, by replacing a 1-channel subnet of a VGG-16 model, we achieve **100% attack success rate** and suffer only **0.02% clean accuracy drop**.
-Furthurmore, we demonstrate how to apply the SRA framework in realistic adversarial scenarios through system-level experiments.
+Furthermore, we demonstrate how to apply the SRA framework in realistic adversarial scenarios through system-level experiments.

 ## Results